 It might be useful first of all to describe what a condiment is: basically, a substance that is added to food to add further flavour or simply to compliment it.

 A condiment set therefore, roughly speaking, refers to a set of vessels which contain condiments.
-Mustard pots are a fine example, as well as salt cellars and pepperettes.
+Antique silver mustard pots are a fine example, as well as salt cellars and pepperettes.
 The grouped vessels holding the condiments make the set!
 Now this may seem rather self-explanatory.
 There is some confusion however, and many frequent questions surrounding the nature of the condiment set.
 Perhaps the main one is…

 “What’s the difference between a condiment and a cruet?”

 The fact is – the definitions of condiment and cruet sets appear to vary.
 Not necessarily over time and use, but also between countries; it’s a cross cultural conundrum!

 Here’s an amalgamation of what I can find from looking up dictionary definitions:

 - Derivation – From Latin condimentum ‘seasoning’, from condire, ‘to pickle, preserve’